No Time for Sergeants: Television series

-No Time for Sergeants came to the small screen in the fall of 1964.
+No Time for Sergeants came to the small screen in Fall 1964.
 By this point, Griffith and Knotts were both established as stars of The Andy Griffith Show and were no longer available.
 The television series No Time for Sergeants starred Sammy Jackson who had had one line in the film version.

-When Jackson read that Warner Brothers was going to produce a television sitcom version of No Time for Sergeants for ABC he wrote directly to Jack L. Warner saying that he was the best choice for the role and asked Warner to watch a certain episode of the series Maverick as proof.
-Ten days later Jackson was told to come to the studio to test for the role.
-Jackson won the role over several actors including the better known Will Hutchins, a Warner Brothers Television contract star who formerly played the sympathetic Sugarfoot and had also been in the No Time for Sergeants film.
+When Jackson read that Warner Bros. was going to produce a television sitcom version of No Time for Sergeants, he wrote directly to Jack L. Warner, stating that he was the best choice for the role and asked Warner to watch a certain episode of the series Maverick as proof.
+Ten days later, Jackson was told to come to the studio to test for the role.
+Jackson won the role over several actors, including the better known Will Hutchins, a Warner Bros.
+Television contract star who formerly played the sympathetic Sugarfoot and had been in the No Time for Sergeants film.

-Unlike Jim Nabors' Gomer Pyle (of the Andy Griffith Show spin off of the same name, inspired by No Time for Sergeants), Jackson's Stockdale was no idiot; rather he had an unlimited amount of common sense, which was displayed in various episodes.
+Unlike Jim Nabors's Gomer Pyle (of The Andy Griffith Show spin-off of the same name, inspired by No Time for Sergeants), Jackson's Stockdale was not unintelligent.
+He possessed a considerable amount of common sense gained from experience, which he frequently brought to bear during the run of the series.